- How to announce the sale of your business.

 If you’re using a GM, they can serve as a buffer between the seller and the new owner.
 This is the person who will get to know the employees the best, who will be in charge of motivating them and increasing efficiency.
 If you can have them there from the get-go, it will make the transition go much more smoothly.

-In the case of Clover, since the seller had retained equity and was staying as the CEO, the person we brought in was actually an Operations Manager tasked with handling operations so Dan could focus on what he was great at – selling new construction jobs and recruiting talent.
+In the case of this company, since the seller had retained equity and was staying as the CEO, the person we brought in was actually an Operations Manager tasked with handling operations so the owner could focus on what he was great at – selling new construction jobs and recruiting talent.

 His name is Austin, and he had already started a couple of weeks before the announcement, so people were used to seeing him in the office.
 He introduced himself to the group and suggested that he’d have one on ones with everyone over the following 30 days.